phthaloc/nd320-c4-wearable-data-project-starter/README.md

 ## Pulse Rate Algorithm Overview

 ### Algorithm Specifications
-You must build an algorithm that:
-  * estimates pulse rate from the PPG signal and a 3-axis accelerometer.
+The model consists of a Random Forest Regressor model which estimates pulse rate from the PPG signal and a 3-axis accelerometer signals.
-  * assumes pulse rate will be restricted between 40BPM (beats per minute) and 240BPM
+It is assumed that pulse rate will be restricted between 40BPM (beats per minute) and 240BPM.
   * produces an estimation confidence.
 A higher confidence value means that this estimate should be more accurate than an estimate with a lower confidence value.
   * produces an output at least every 2 seconds.